128technology/docs/docs/intro_downloading_iso.md

 ![Password Prompt](/img/intro_downloading_iso_6.png)

-7. No password is necessary to import the certificate, so click OK:
+7. No password is necessary to import the certificate, so click **OK**:

 ![Firefox Certificate Manager 2](/img/intro_downloading_iso_7.png)

 ### Downloading ISOs in Windows using Microsoft Edge, Explorer, and Chrome Browsers:

-1. Open the browser and navigate to “Control Panel”.
+1. Open the browser and navigate to the Control Panel.
-2. Search for “Manage user certificates”.
+2. Search for Manage user certificates.
-3. Clicking on “Manage user certificates” will open the “certmgr.msi” utility.
-Another option is to just open command line window and enter command: certmgr
+3. Select **Manage user certificates** to open the certmgr.msi utility.
+Another option is to open a command line window and enter the command: certmgr
-4. Open “Personal” folder and then - “Certificates” folder.
+4. Open the Personal folder and then the Certificates folder.

 ![Manage User Certificates](/img/intro_downloading_iso_9.png)

-5. Go to the Action menu at the top, then “All Tasks”.
-Choose “Import…”
+5. From the **Action** menu at the top of the window select **All Tasks**.
-6. This will open “Certificate Import Wizard”.
+6. Choose **Import…** from the drop down.
+This opens the Certificate Import Wizard.
-7. Click “Next” button in the wizard.
+7. Click **Next** button in the wizard.
-8. Browse to the .PFX certificate file and upon selecting click “Next”.
+8. Browse to the .PFX certificate file, select the file and click **Next**.
-9. On the next screen, make sure “Place all certificate in the following store” radio button is selected, and the chosen certificate store is “Personal”:
+9. On the next screen verify that the **Place all certificate in the following store** radio button is selected, and the chosen certificate store is **Personal**:

 ![Certificate Import Wizard](/img/intro_downloading_iso_10.png)

-10. Click “Next” again.
+10. Select **Next** again.
-11. Click “Finish”
+11. Click **Finish**

-Now the certificate is provisioned in Windows.
+The certificate is provisioned in Windows.
 Use Edge, Explorer, or Chrome to navigate to the `https://yum.128technology.com/isos` web page and download the desired ISO.